 Types of Butterflies: Brush-footed

-Brushfoot butterflies account for the majority of the types of butterflies seen in gardens across the United States.
+With so many types of butterflies in the family, butterfly identification becomes a bit complex.
 Identifying them often starts by noticing the orange wing color.
-The picture at the top of the page, for example, shows the California Tortoiseshell, a common western species.
 From wing color, the identification process proceeds by closely examining the wing patterns necessary for proper identification.
-Monarch Butterflies, Queens and Soldiers, for example, similar looking species in the danaus genus can be distinguished from each other by their wing patterns.
+Monarch Butterflies, Queens and Soldiers, for example, similar looking species, can be distinguished from each other by their wing patterns.

 Lycaenidae: Gossamer-wing Butterflies

-Gossamer-wing butterflies, generally small in size, initially get grouped according to both color and wing appendages.
-Lycanidae subfamilies, for example, go by the common names, blues, coppers and hairstreaks.
+Generally small in size, they initially get grouped according to both color and wing appendages.
+As the buttons to the left suggest they go by the common names, coppers and hairstreaks.

-Blue butterflies (Polyommatinae), for example, share the physical characteristic of males having blue wings.
+Blue butterflies, for example, share the physical characteristic of males having blue wings.
 Wing color of females differs from blue to brown, depending on the species.

 Often identification of blue butterflies begins with a close examination of the patterns present on the underside of the wings.
 Click on the blue butterflies link to view a video that shows a handful of blue butterfly species with the wings folded, highlighting those patterns.